csound-flossmanual/csound-floss/book/03-f-live-events.md

 03 F. LIVE EVENTS
 =================

+*Note: This chapter is not about live coding.
+Live coding should be covered in future in an own chapter.
+For now, have a look at [live.csound.com](https://live.csound.com/) and Steven Yi's related [csound-live-code](https://github.com/kunstmusik/csound-live-code) repository.*

 The basic concept of Csound from the early days of the program is still valid and useful because it is a musically familiar one: you create a set of instruments and instruct them to play at various times.
 These